ManimCommunity/manim/README.md

         self.play(FadeOut(square))
 ```

-In order to view the output of this scene, save the code in a file called `example.py`.
+In order to view the output of this scene, save the code in a file called `example.py`, inside the same directory as the installed `manimlib/` folder.
 Then, run the following in a terminal window:

 ```sh
 manim -p -ql example.py SquareToCircle